-- Having fun & maintaining a balanced lifestyle
+- Having fun and maintaining a balanced lifestyle

 The best opportunity for you:

-With so many choices, it might be difficult figuring out which involvement opportunity fits your needs and desires.
+With so many choices, it might be difficult to figure out which involvement opportunity fits your needs and desires!

 The first step is to ask yourself the following questions: